 The procedure involves shortening or reshaping the vaginal lips.
 The unwanted tissue is cut away with a scalpel or possibly a laser, and the loose edge may be stitched up with fine, dissolvable stitches.

 The whole procedure takes about one to two hours.
 All patients are able to go home the same day.

 There is no ‘normal’ when it comes to labias.
-There isn’t a lot of information available about labia minora length, but the results of two studies, carried out in 2005 and 2014, suggested the left or right labia majora is up to 12 centimeters long — or about five inches.
-However neither of these studies explore the ratio between the labia minora and labia majora, nor fully addresses whether age factors into the average size.
+There isn’t a lot of information available about labia minora length, but the results of two studies carried out in 2005 and 2014, suggested the left or right labia majora is up to 12 centimetres long — or about five inches.
+However, neither of these studies explore the ratio between the labia minora and labia majora, nor fully addresses whether age factors into the average size.

 It is common for vulvas to have labia minora which aren’t even, with one side appearing thicker, larger or longer than the other.

 Founded in 2004 by world renowned plastic surgeon Mr Bryan Mayou, we now work with over 100 leading consultants and successfully treat over 20,000 patients each year.
 We have been winning industry awards since inception.About Us

 All of our treatments take place at our beautiful boutique premises in Chelsea.
 We have six consulting rooms and five operating rooms, as well as a dedicated pre and post-operative suite, and a full team of specialist nursing staff.Our Clinic

 We were founded in 2004 by world renown plastic surgeon Mr Bryan Mayou, best known for his pioneering work in the area of liposuction, lasers and microvascular surgery.
 We continue to collaborate with pioneers in our field.Our History